richardedden/Gannet3.1/README.md

 ## License

-This software is open-source and does not have a specific license, but should you publish material that made use of Gannet in some way please cite the following publications:
+This software is open-source and does not have a specific license, but should you publish material that made use of Gannet please cite the following publications (as appropriate):

 * Edden RAE, Puts NAJ, Harris AD, Barker PB, Evans CJ.
 Gannet: A batch-processing tool for the quantitative analysis of gamma-aminobutyric acid-edited MR spectroscopy spectra.
 J. Magn.
 Reson.
 Imaging 2014;40:1445–1452. doi: [10.1002/jmri.24478](http://doi.wiley.com/10.1002/jmri.24478)
+* Ashburner J, Friston KJ.
+Unified segmentation.
+Neuroimage 2005;26:839–851 doi: [10.1016/j.neuroimage.2005.02.018](https://doi.org/10.1016/j.neuroimage.2005.02.018) (if you perform tissue segmentation)
 * Harris AD, Puts NAJ, Edden RAE.
 Tissue correction for GABA-edited MRS: Considerations of voxel composition, tissue segmentation, and tissue relaxations.
 J. Magn.
 Reson.
-Imaging 2015;42:1431–1440. doi: [10.1002/jmri.24903](http://doi.wiley.com/10.1002/jmri.24903) (if you report tissue-corrected, water-referenced measurements)
+Imaging 2015;42:1431–1440. doi: [10.1002/jmri.24903](http://doi.wiley.com/10.1002/jmri.24903) (if you report tissue-corrected, water-referenced measurements based on the Harris et al. method)
+* Gasparovic C, Song T, Devier D, et al. Use of tissue water as a concentration reference for proton spectroscopic imaging.
+Magn.
+Reson.
+Med.
+2006;55:1219–1226 doi: [10.1002/mrm.20901](http://doi.wiley.com/10.1002/mrm.20901) (if you report tissue-corrected, water-referenced measurements based on the Gasparovic et al. method)

 ## Acknowledgments